bashir0609/virtualpro-theme/README.md

-# Islah Web Service Theme (TailwindCSS)
+# VirtualPro - WordPress Theme for Virtual Assistants

-A custom WordPress theme based on _tw with TailwindCSS and automatic GitHub updates
+A professional WordPress theme for virtual assistants and admin support services.
+Built with TailwindCSS and featuring automatic GitHub updates.

 ## Features